syslog-ng

 -

-The syslog-ng host is now visible on the Topology page of the Axoflow Console as a source.
+The syslog-ng host will now be visible on the Topology page of the Axoflow Console as a source.

 -

-If you've already added the AxoRouter instance or the destination where this host is sending data to the Axoflow Console, add a path to connect the host to the AxoRouter or the destination.
+If you've already added the AxoRouter instance or other destination where this newly-registered host is sending data to the Axoflow Console, add a path to connect the host to the AxoRouter or the destination.

 -